shsagir/play-area-sync/docs/install-ez-platform.md

 app/config/parameters_tunnel.php
 ```

-That's about it.
 If your local project director is not already a Git repo, then you should make it now so:

 ```bash
 # optional: